Weave Code

 Common Pitfalls

-• Avoid circular references in resolvers (e.g., User resolving to Post which resolves back to User).
+• Avoid circular references in type definitions (e.g., User referencing Post which references User).
+Use resolveType for unions/interfaces to break cycles.

 Debugging Tips